Proposal to use LHC general-purpose detectors in "beam-dump" measurements for long-lived particles

 The chamber system can detect photons, although it is primarily designed for detecting muons.
 When an ALP enters a DT chamber, it can decay into two photons inside a drift cell.
 Each of them then splits into an electron-positron pair knocking electrons off the atoms of the gas.
 If such an electron (or positron) is energetic enough, it can pass through several layers and fire multiple drift cells, followed by getting absorbed into an iron yoke without firing the drift cells inside the next DT chamber.
-Therefore, the expected experimental signature is successively fired multiple drift cells belonging to a series of layers, which collectively shows a diphoton pattern aligning with the associated jet.
-We perform \texttt{GEANT4} simulations, taking a simplified geometry of multi-layered aluminum drift cells filled with argon gas and injecting photons.
+Therefore, the expected experimental signature is successively fired multiple drift cells belonging to a series of layers, which collectively show a diphoton pattern aligning with the associated jet.
+Simulating signal events to see if they leave a diphoton-like pattern, firing multiple cells, requires a dedicated detector-level study, hence is beyond the scope of this paper.
+We instead perform photon detection simulations with \texttt{GEANT4}~\cite{GEANT4:2002zbu}, taking a simplified geometry of multi-layered aluminum drift cells filled with argon gas and injecting photons.
 The efficiency of photon detection depends on the energy of the photons.
-Our simulation study suggests that photons with energies ranging from a few MeV to GeV can pass through a single DT chamber and generate multiple hits in the drift cells of consecutive layers.
+Our simulation study suggests that more than 90\% of photons with energies ranging from a few MeV to GeV can pass through a single DT chamber and generate multiple hits in the drift cells of consecutive layers.
+In this sense, we assume that most ALPs with $E_a>10$~MeV can be identified as signal candidate events once they decay inside a single DT chamber in our analysis.

 The basic concept of signal detection at ME0 is essentially the same as that of DT chambers.
 The photons from an ALP decay split into electron-positron pairs which subsequently ionize the atoms of the gas and eventually result in an electron avalanche recorded by some of the finely spaced readout strips.
 Again if the initial electron (or positron) is energetic enough, it can pass through several layers.
 Therefore, the expected experimental signature is a set of fired readout strips in multiple layers, collectively forming a diphoton pattern.